Back

 6.4 Special storage conditions

-This medicinal product does not require special storage conditions.
-After first opening: Store below 30ºС.
+This medicinal product does not require any special storage conditions.
+After first opening: Store below 30°C.

-The product is supplied with a 5 ml dosing syringe for oral administration, which consists of a high-density polyethylene plunger and a polypropylene cylinder.
+The product is supplied with a 5 ml oral dosing syringe, which consists of a high-density polyethylene plunger and a polypropylene barrel.

-The dosing syringe for oral administration is graduated from 0.25 ml to 5 ml.
-Not all types of packaging can be put on sale.
+The oral dosing syringe is graduated from 0.25 ml to 5 ml.
+Not all pack sizes may be marketed.

 6.6 Special precautions for disposal